 CA949

-More than 7 airlines operate flights from Beijing to Milan, including Air China, Hainan Airlines, China Eastern Airlines, Asiana Airlines, Etihad Airways, Azerbaijan Airlines, and Xiamen Airlines.
+More than 11 airlines operate flights from Beijing to Milan, including Air China, Turkmenistan Airlines, Etihad Airways, China Southern Airlines, Saudia, MIAT Mongolian Airlines, Hainan Airlines, Qanot Sharq, Hong Kong Express Airways, Uzbekistan Airways, and Emirates.
 This is a popular route, so passengers can choose tickets based on budget and preferences.
-Ticket prices start from $261, and our service lets you instantly compare all options.
+Ticket prices start from $328, and our service lets you instantly compare all options.
 The variety of offers simplifies planning: you can choose budget fares or more comfortable options with baggage included or extra services.
 We help you find the best deals so your trip is cost-efficient.

 Often the best time to buy tickets from Beijing to Milan is 2 months before departure.